ourworldventures/ourworld_books_OLD/content/ow_znz_company/licenses/finance/custodian_steps.md

     - Compliance documentation (AML/KYC/KYT etc.)
     - Financial documentation and forecasts
     - Operational Risk Procedures
-    - IT Procedures (as provided by default by OurFintech)
+    - IT Procedures (as provided by default by OurWorld Company)
 - Application for the license
     - Submission of the application for the license
 - Practical